 Retail Leases Act 2003

-A copy of the VSBC’s Retail Leases – Important Facts for Tenants brochure must be given to the prospective tenant by the landlord (or a person acting on their behalf) together with a copy of the proposed lease as soon as they enter lease negotiations.
+A copy of the VSBC’s information brochure – Retail leases: important facts for tenants – must be given to the prospective tenant by the landlord (or a person acting on their behalf) with a copy of the proposed lease as soon as they start lease negotiations.
 Failure to do so is an offence.

 Five-year waiver certificate